DISIC/politique-de-contribution-open-source/introduction.en.md

 Under the Law for a Digital Republic of [October 7, 2016][LoiRepNum link], source codes are administrative documents that are communicable and reusable.
 In the case where it is possible to choose an Open Source license, the decree [n ° 2017-638 of April 27, 2017][DecretLicences link] specifies the families of licenses that can be used.
-The detailled list of the licenses and their versions are available on the website [data.gouv.fr][Licenses link].
+The detailed list of the licenses and their versions are available on the website [data.gouv.fr][Licenses link].

 The objectives of this interdepartmental Open Source contribution policy are: